 You already know that thinking strategically is an important part of being a copywriter.
 But how, exactly, can you start going about doing that?
 And how can you think strategically when it comes to your own business?
 A SWOT analysis is a great way to start.
-Read on…

 A SWOT analysis is a tool for figuring out where you (or your business) is and where it’s going.
 As such, it’s a great tool to wield when you’re working with your clients/company, and it’s a great tool to wield when thinking about your own copywriting business.

 “Weaknesses” refers to problems within the organization and/or things that get in the way from it being the best it can be.
 Is customer service slow to respond?
 Is the website confusing for visitors?
-Is the research and development team slow to come up with new products?
+Does the research and development team slow to come up with new products?
 Does the marketing team ignore market research?
 What weaknesses does the company have to contend with?